 As seen here, the excavations retrieved over 200 of the stones and it is estimated that there is approximately 4.5 tons still at the site.
 We hope that funding can be found for a future project that explores the deepest portion of the ballast concentration, where the possibility for preserved hull remains is the greatest.

 In the meantime, Tucker’s findings add a fascinating new dimension to our knowledge of early Maryland, and we want to share this story with school children and other visitors.
 To help us, a substantial contribution has been made by the Daughters of the Founders and Patriots of America to create a new exhibit station near the Dove dock.
-It will supplement the maritime history story with Tucker’s finding about the routes the Tobacco Fleet took and the underwater discoveries.
+It will supplement the maritime history story with Tucker’s finding of the routes the Tobacco Fleet took and the underwater discoveries.
 The highlight of this exhibit will be allowing every student to hold a piece of 17th-century ballast that crossed the Atlantic in its final voyage to Maryland.
 This will provide a unique educational opportunity and a connection with the past.
 Of course, every 4th grader will assume pirates must have chased this ship, but we nevertheless hope it will be an experience they will long remember and link them to our maritime history.
-While there are delays, we hope that this exhibit can be installed in early 2021, adding to the excitement of the arrival of the new Dove that year.
 And the vital clue in all this is a single sherd of pottery, and our knowing precisely where it was found.
 “Where” is indeed a very valuable thing.

 About the Author